stats-tgeorge/docs/whedon.md

 Whedon can accept a paper from the review issue.
 This includes generating the final paper PDF, Crossref metedata, and depositing this metadata with the Crossref API.

-JOSS topic editors can ask for the final proofs to be created by Whedon with the following command:
+JOSE topic editors can ask for the final proofs to be created by Whedon with the following command:

 ```text
 @whedon recommend-accept